mozilla/data-review/request.md

 11) Where do you intend to share the results of your analysis?

-12) Is there a third-party tool (i.e. not Telemetry) that you are proposing to use for this data collection?
+12) Is there a third-party tool (i.e. not Glean or Telemetry) that you are proposing to use for this data collection?
 If so:

 * Are you using that on the Mozilla backend?
 Or going directly to the third-party?